Padres announce Machado’s $300 million, 10-year deal

+SAN DIEGO (AP) — The Padres are getting closer to getting Manny Machado in uniform and on the field.

-SAN DIEGO (AP) — The San Diego Padres have announced their $300 million, 10-year deal with All-Star infielder Manny Machado, more than two days after the deal was agreed to.
+San Diego announced its $300 million, 10-year contract with the All-Star infielder on Thursday, more than two days after the deal was agreed to.

-Machado will be introduced Friday at spring training in Peoria, Arizona.
+Machado will be introduced Friday morning at spring training in Peoria, Arizona.
+Manager Andy Green said he hopes to get the 26-year-old superstar on the field for an afternoon workout.

-The agreement, the largest for a free agent in big league history, includes an opt-out clause after the 2023 season and $150 million.
+The agreement, the largest for a free agent in big league history, allows Machado to opt out after the 2023 season, a point at which he will have received $150 million and be 31 years old.

 Most Read Sports Stories